roc-streaming/roc-toolkit/INSTALL.md

 * [CppUTest](http://cpputest.github.io) (optional, if you want to build tests)

 **Notes:**
-* if you use CppUTest-3.4 or earlier, build it with `--disable-memory-leak-detection` option
+* if you use CppUTest 3.4 or earlier, build it with `--disable-memory-leak-detection` option
+* if you use OpenFEC, it's recommended to apply the following patches that are not accepted to upstream yet (they're automatically applied when `--with-3rdparty` option is used):
+  * [openfec-1.4.2-32bit.patch](https://gist.github.com/gavv/4325c090fc21a3033988ad745c03bdff) (fix for 32-bit systems)
+  * [openfec-1.4.2-trace.patch](https://gist.github.com/gavv/8a9d38841778319f9c5045fbb39e3668) (hide errors from stderr)

 Building
 --------